aiida-vasp/aiida-vasp/docs/source/index.md

 # Getting help

 The development, maintenance and use of this plugin is considered a community effort.
-In order to facilitate for the community to contribute, we have established a [space on Matrix] that users can use to communicate.
+In order to facilitate the community to contribute, we have established a [space on Matrix] that users can use to communicate.
 We encourage users to help each other.
 In addition, the development team is present in the space and users are free to ask.
 First consult the documentation of both [aiida_vasp_documentation] and [aiida_documentation] and also consider that the developers are not paid for this work.